Let's use our imaginations for a moment.

 This is sort of the headline of the entire HR profession, right?
 Your ability to effect change and positive culture shifts in an organization will only go as far as managers will carry it.

-But make sure they know the positive message to take to their teams.
-It may be tempting for the manager to make the message something divisive like, "THEY took away our helicopters and there's nothing WE can do about it."
+However, ensure that they understand the importance of delivering a positive message to their teams.
+Managers may be tempted to convey a divisive message, but it is crucial to avoid such negativity.
+"THEY took away our helicopters and there's nothing WE can do about it."
 That sows discontent in the office and long-term, it jeopardizes employee engagement.2.
 Break Your Own News

-You’ll save yourself hours of time clarifying the change with upset workers by maintaining ownership of the messaging and tone.3.
+Save yourself hours of frustration explaining the change to upset workers by taking charge of the messaging and tone.3.
 Sandwich the Message

-Another classic PR tactic.
-Bring some good news, deliver the bad news, then top it off with more good news.
+Here's a tried and true PR tactic: mix in some good news, break the bad news, and then sprinkle in more good news.

 Here’s an example: